What is Bacterial Meningitis?

 - Rash or Pruple Patches on Skin

 - Stiff Neck

 - Confusion and Sleepiness

 Diagnosis is made by a medical provider and is usually based on a combination of clinical symptoms and laboratory results from spinal fluid and blood tests.
 Early diagnosis and treatment can greatly improve the likelihood of recovery.

 How is the disease transmitted?

 The disease is transmitted when people exchange saliva (such as by kissing, or by sharing drinking containers, utensils, cigarettes, toothbrushes, etc.) or come in contact with respiratory or throat secretions.

-How do you increase the risk of getting Bacterial Meningitis?
+Behaviors that increase getting Bacterial Meningitis?

 Exposure to saliva by sharing cigarettes, water bottles, eating utensils, food, kissing, etc. Living in close conditions (such as sharing a room/suite in a dorm or group home).

 What are the possible consequences of the disease?